 Notes from the trip

-Organized and catered for by TopLiners Club travel agency (at the time of visit), this 10-day trip to South Africa was the opportunity for me to sample multitude of locations and subjects, ranging from traditional safari to street photography, landscape, sight-seeing, coastal wildlife and much more.
+Organized and catered for by TopLiners Club travel agency (at the time of visit), this 10-day trip to South Africa provided an opportunity for me to sample a multitude of locations and subjects, ranging from traditional safaris to street photography, landscapes, sightseeing, coastal wildlife, and much more.

 This document, sporting more than a hundred snapshots from the thousands of photos taken during this trip, I hope it will give a good overview of the diversity of land and sea natural beauty we experienced.